 #3.
 Brevo (formerly Sendinblue)

-Automations include website goal-based campaigns, sales reminders based on custom triggers, lead scoring, and even SMS-based campaigns (for the US).
+Automations include website goal-based campaigns, sales reminders based on custom triggers, lead scoring, and even SMS-based campaigns.
 You can also use its transactional email function to send emails such as purchase confirmations and invoices.

 Video review